 Who Do We Think We Are?

 Felix and Sara wanted to be a rock star and an Indian princess (respectively).
 Those didn’t work out.
 But when our son, Dash, was born we decided to take a photograph of him every single day to document his growing up.
 His sister, Magali, was born when Dash was three and now we were taking two pictures a day.
 We tried to make the pictures unique and keep it fun for our kids by never saying “smile” and not interfering with their little lives too much.
 Shortly after Magali’s birth, professional photographer and all around cool guy, Mark Ostow, saw the images of Dash and Magali and not only suggested to Felix that he should devote his life to photography but helped him do it.
 Now Felix and Sara have been photographing children, weddings, pregnancies, boudoir, head shots, chickens, and bugs professionally for more than ten years.
 We have fun jobs.

 We met each other at Disney World and have been married for twenty four years.
-Our son, Dash, is sixteen and is incredibly serious about video games, and our daughter, Magali, is twelve and can tell you everything you could ever hope to know about Justin Bieber and nail polish.
+Our son, Dash, is sixteen and is incredibly serious about video games, and our daughter, Magali, is thirteen and can tell you everything you could ever hope to know about Justin Bieber and nail polish.

 We are all kind of geeky.
 We like sci-fi and musty museums, weird movies and long books.